aspose-words/Aspose.Words-Documentation/net/developer-guide/rendering/converting-to-fixed-page-format/saving-a-document-as-a-multipage-tiff/_index.md

 - Windows metafiles handling by Aspose.Words ([MetafileRenderingOptions](https://apireference.aspose.com/words/net/aspose.words.saving/imagesaveoptions/properties/metafilerenderingoptions), [UseGdiEmfRenderer](https://apireference.aspose.com/words/net/aspose.words.saving/imagesaveoptions/properties/usegdiemfrenderer))
 - Additional options that you can see in the **ImageSaveOptions** class

-The following example demonstrates how to convert DOC to TIFF with configured options:
+The following example shows how to convert DOC to TIFF with configured options:

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Rendering-Printing-SaveAsMultipageTiff-SaveAsTIFFUsingImageSaveOptions.cs" >}}